braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 # Audience Sync to Google

 {% alert important %}
-Google is updating their [EU User Consent Policy](https://www.google.com/about/company/user-consent-policy/) in response to changes to the [Digital Markets Act (DMA)](https://ads-developers.googleblog.com/2023/10/updates-to-customer-match-conversion.html), which goes into effect March 6, 2024.
+Google is updating their [EU User Consent Policy](https://www.google.com/about/company/user-consent-policy/) in response to changes to the [Digital Markets Act (DMA)](https://ads-developers.googleblog.com/2023/10/updates-to-customer-match-conversion.html), which is in effect as of March 6, 2024.
 This new change requires advertisers to disclose certain information to their EEA and UK end users, as well as obtain necessary consents from them.
 Review the following documentation to learn more.
 {% endalert %}

 The Braze Audience Sync to Google integration enables brands to extend the reach of their cross-channel customer journeys to Google Search, Google Shopping, Gmail, YouTube, and Google Display.
 Using your first-party customer data, you can securely deliver ads based on dynamic behavioral triggers, segmentation, and more.
 Any criteria you'd typically use to trigger a message (for example, push, email, or SMS) as part of a Braze Canvas can be used to trigger an ad to that user via Google's [Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en).